Job Search Resources

 Job Fairs are designed to help employers find qualified employees.
 They also offer job seekers an easy way to make contact with companies that are currently hiring.
 Find information about current Job Fairs being held throughout the state.

 Career Websites Many websites offer both job postings and employment tips.
 You can post an electronic form of your resume on these sites and respond online to current employment opportunities.
-Among the most popular are www.monster.com, www.indeed.com, www.linkedin.com, www.ziprecruiter.com, and www.careerbuilder.com.
+Among the most popular are Monster, Indeed, Linkedin, ZipRecruiter, and Careerbuilder.

-For those who are considering a new career path, Learn How to Become helps students (or other aspiring professionals) understand what it takes to land their perfect career, from picking the right school to climbing the company ladder.
+For those who are considering a new career path, Become helps individuals understand what it takes to land their perfect career, from picking the right school to climbing the company ladder.
 This website provides a one-stop, comprehensive resource that can guide individuals through each of the steps they need to take to begin, further, or change their career path.
-It offers innovative tools and information for those who are still uncertain of what road to follow.

 Corporate Sites Research the companies within commuting distance to your home and visit their websites.
 Most will have a portion of their site dedicated to current employment opportunities and you should be able to submit your application online.